Learning how to sell on Instagram offers businesses of all sizes incredible opportunities to reach their target audiences and drive sales.

 You have a choice in Instagram ads to create either a video or a photo.
 Whichever you choose, make sure your initial clip is attention-grabbing.
 You’ll need to catch the eyes of those who quickly swipe through stories.

 Instagram Stories have become a great way for businesses to make deeper connections with their followers and show off their brand’s personality.
-In 2017, Instagram reported that “one in five stories on Instagram gets a direct message from its viewers.”
-Instagram Stories offer you the chance to connect with your followers on a daily basis (and without cluttering up their feed).
+They offer you the chance to connect with your followers on a daily basis (and without cluttering up their feed).
 Make sure you’re not missing out on this great opportunity to connect with future customers.

-Tip #3: How to Sell on Instagram: Creating Instagram Stories With Product Links
+4. How to Sell Products on Instagram: Creating Stories With Product Links

 Instagram Stories provide the perfect opportunity for businesses to engage with audiences on a more frequent and personal basis.
 Many brands use Instagram Stories to capture their products in action, promote special offers, or showcase new items.